 Emergency call systems tend to be reliable systems.
 In addition to the other benefits they provide, they also provide peace of mind to patients/residents, their families, and also staff.
 Patients/residents and their families know they can call for help when needed and someone will be there.

-At the same time, staff know that they have a reliable system in place to help monitor and protect patients/residents more easily and efficiently.
-Plus, it’s 24-hour monitoring with location tracking, so help is available when needed no matter what time it is and no matter where you are.
+At the same time, staff know that they have a reliable system in place to help monitor and protect patients/residents more easily and efficiently whether the facility is a senior living community, secure hospital, etc. Plus, it’s 24-hour monitoring with location tracking, so help is available when needed no matter what time it is and no matter where you are.

 5. Integrate Seamlessly With Other Security Solutions